Things I Should Have Kept

 - Item: WWS00.0S0.911.2-2

 - I thought I made a Sound File, but I didn't find it easily.
-So if you find an Alto comparison on this one, I WANT TO HEAR IT AGAIN!
-Please, please email me with the Sound File link.
+So if you find the file comparison on this one, I WANT TO HEAR IT AGAIN!
+Please, please email me with the Sound File link location.

 1945 Buescher "Top Hat & Cane" Alto